-This is a major aspect of this neighborhood, with multiple benefits.
+There are many benefits to living in an Historic District.
 These include: participation in a ‘living museum’ area dedicated to preservation; protection for a home investment; promise of ongoing neighborhood integrity; assurance that other buildings in the area will be maintained in accordance with high standards.

 Points of note: